Back to: ECONOMIC ANALYSIS & MONETARY POLICY

 Network externalities is an economics concept that describes the circumstances where the value of a product or service changes as the number of users increases or decreases.

 According to the traditional economic theory, as the supply of a product increases the price of the product falls and becomes less valuable.
-In certain circumstance the opposite might happen, the value of a product or service may rise with the increase in the number of users.
+In certain circumstances the opposite might happen, the value of a product or service may rise with the increase in the number of users.
 This is called the “positive network externalities” or the “network effect”.

 A mobile network is an example where this concept applies.
 The more users a mobile service provider has the higher its value.
 The telephone is a classic example where a greater number of users increases the value to each.
 When a customer purchases a telephone, a positive externality is created.
 The online social network is another example where the value is increased with each new user.